 It works well ant absorbing the moisture from one’s hands and providing sufficient friction to take your climb to the next level.
 Many customers have complained about the size of this ball, as it’s quite large and isn’t very conducive to saving space in your backpack.

 On the other hand, the size allows you to use this chalk ball on hundreds, if not thousands, of climbs.
 However, the sock itself is not refillable, which means once you run out of chalk, you’ll have to buy a new ball all over again.
 Plus, the additional expense of buying a new sock all the time can be a bit obnoxious, especially for experienced climbers who want to enjoy the sport more than anything and not be worrying about costs all the time.

-Black Diamond White Gold Loose Chalk
+Black Diamond White Gold Chalk

-Dimensions: 3 x 10 x 13 inches
+Dimensions: 3 x 10 x 13 in

-Special Features: uses magnesium carbonate, provides improved grip
+Specific features: Uses magnesium carbonate, provides improved grip

 Mammut Liquid Chalk

-Dimensions: 1.8 x 3 x 6.5 inches; 200 ml
+Dimensions: 1.8 x 3 x 6.5 in

-Special Features: dust-free, mark-free, high absorbency means less re-chalking.
+Specific features: Dust-free, mark-free, high absorbency means less re-chalking.

 Description: If you want a convenient way to carry chalk with you on your hikes, this 200 ml Mammut Liquid Chalk, may be exactly what you’ve been looking for.
 This liquid chalk is designed to keep your hands dry without leaving a mess behind.
 Just squeeze a dollop of it into your hand, rub your palms thoroughly, and allow the alcohol to dry.

 The chalk left behind won’t rub away as easily as other kinds of chalk so you can climb for much longer without needing to reapply as often.
 And for those climbing areas where you’re required not to leave any marks behind, this chalk stays exactly where you need it to be.

 Petzl Power Liquid Chalk

-Dimensions: 2.1 x 2.6 x 6.5 inches; 200 ml
+Dimensions: 2.1 x 2.6 x 6.5 in

-Special Features: non-airborne, dries in seconds, non-marking
+Specific features: Non-airborne, dries in seconds, non-marking

 You only need a small amount of product for it to work, and it dries within seconds, so you can get to climbing sooner than you think.
 And with a product guarantee of about three years, you’ll manage to squeeze in a lot of climbing before you need to replace it.
 And because it dries so quickly, you won’t have to worry about losing any of your products to the air, meaning that more stays on your hands.

-Metolius Super Chalk Refillable Chalk Sock
+Metolius Super Chalk Sock

-Dimensions: 2.2 x 3.9 x 4.6 inches
+Dimensions: 2.2 x 3.9 x 4.6 in

-Special Features: considered to be the original climbing chalk in the market, maximum sweat absorption, minimizes friction, reduces dust.
+Specific features: Considered to be the original climbing chalk in the market, maximum sweat absorption, minimizes friction, reduces dust.

 With this product, you also get to save costs on having to buy a new sock over and over again; just place more chalk in it when it’s empty.
 The added drying agent allows your hands to stay moisture-free and reduces friction so you’re not tearing your fingers and palms open.